Duality for local fields and sheaves on the category of fields: Duality for local fields with perfect residue field

 When $f^{\ast}$ is exact, we say that $f$ is a morphism of sites \cite[IV, \S 4.9]{AGV72a}.
 We will have to use continuous maps without exact pullbacks in Sections \ref{sec: extensions of algebraic groups as sheaves on the rational etale site} and \ref{sec: comparison with Jannsen-Rovinsky's dominant topology}.
 The pushforward functor of such a functor does not send injectives to injectives, which prevents us from using the Grothendieck spectral sequence for example.
-There are two sufficient conditions for a continuous map $f \colon S' \to S$ to be a morphism of sites: $S$ has all finite limits and $f$ commutes with finite limits \cite[III, Prop.\ 1.3 (5)]{AGV72a}; or $f$ admits a left adjoint \cite[III, Prop.\ 2.5]{AGV72a}.
-In this section, we are fortunate, since most continuous maps here satisfy one of these conditions, hence morphisms of sites.
-The exception is the continuous map $\pi_{X / K}$ in Section \ref{sec: duality for a variety over a local field}, where we will directly see that it is a morphism of sites.
+There are two sufficient conditions for a continuous map $f \colon S' \to S$ to be a morphism of sites: $S$ has all finite limits and $f$ commutes with finite limits \cite[III, Proposition 1.3 (5)]{AGV72a}; or $f$ admits a left adjoint \cite[III, Proposition 2.5]{AGV72a}.
+All continuous maps in this section satisfy one of these conditions, hence morphisms of sites.

 Now we define key notions.